freetonik/ghost-playwright/README.md

 - `getByName`

 Action-specific properties:
-- `timeout`: number of seconds (this is timeout per action, not the whole job)
+- `timeout`: number of milliseconds (this is timeout per action, not the whole job)
 - `text`: used for `fill`
 - `url`: used for `goto`
 - `x`: used for `scroll`